 The F5 BIG-IP® Local Traffic Manager performs load balancing across servers in a single data center.

-The F5 BIG-IP® Global Traffic Manager uses topology-based load balancing to inspect a user's IP and determine the most efficient data center.
+The F5 BIG-IP® DNS uses topology-based load balancing to inspect a user's IP and determine the most efficient data center.